Low-Carb Baked Halibut with Sour Cream, Parmesan, and Dill Topping

 - Slice 3 T green onions, then measure 2 T and finely chop them.
 Reserve the other 1 T sliced onions to garnish the cooked dish.

-- In a small bowl, stir together the sour cream, garlic powder, and dill weed.
+- In a small bowl, stir together the sour cream, garlic powder, and dill weed (affiliate link).
 Stir in the finely grated Parmesan cheese and green onions.

 - When fish has come to room temperature, use a rubber scraper to spread an even coating of this topping over each piece of the fish, using all the topping mixture.